Does San Diego Miramar College offer any Flight Training?

-Yes, Miramar College is a Pilot Ground School authorized to provide instruction for people interested in learning to fly.
+Yes, Miramar College is an FAA-Approved Pilot School authorized to provide instruction for people interested in learning to fly.
 Whether you'd like to pursue an Associates degree, aviation career, your next certificate or rating, refresher class or are just "checking it out," Miramar is a great place to train.
 Faculty are experienced industry pilots many with military and commercial airline backgrounds.
 Classes are small, schedules are flexible and, as a California community college, prices are affordable.
 As stated above, we do NOT offer actual flight training.
 We have "flight simulators" to help prepare you for your first flight lesson, but you will still have to receive flight training outside of our school to become a certificated pilot.

 I'd like to learn to fix aircraft, can Miramar College help me?

 Yes!
-Miramar College is also an FAA Airframe and Powerplant (A&P) Technician School authorized to provide instruction for people interested in learning how to repair aircraft.
+Miramar College is also an FAA-Approved Part-147 Airframe and Powerplant (A&P) Technician School authorized to provide instruction for people interested in learning how to repair aircraft.
 Aviation maintenance technicians maintain private and commercial aircraft in Federal Aviation Administration (FAA) airworthy condition.
 They perform routine maintenance, minor and major engine overhauls, inspection and repair of aircraft systems, 100-hour and/or annual FAA inspections to assure airworthiness.
 With the A&P Technician Certificate, students will be qualified to conduct service, repair, and some inspection related duties upon airframes, sub-assemblies or powerplants.
 This certificate is the keystone to any position in the aviation maintenance industry, from general assembly work to top level maintenance management.
 You will have a solid foundation to launch into any aspect aviation maintenance or to pursue other related aviation careers.

 Do you fly airplanes at Miramar College?

 At the present time, Miramar College does not own any airplanes, although this may change in the future.
 We provide classroom instruction only.
 Students interested in flight training will need to coordinate with one of the many flight schools at numerous airports in the San Diego area.

 Do you use flight simulators in class?